d-maurer/dm.xmlsec.binding/dm/xmlsec/binding/README.txt

 >>> from os.path import dirname, basename
 >>> from lxml.etree import tostring
+>>> from sys import version_info

 We also set up some constants for the examples below.

 >>> BASEDIR = dirname(xmlsec.__file__) + "/resources/"

+The following are helpers to hide differences between Python 2 and Python 3.

+>>> def to_text(b):
+...   return b.decode("utf-8") if version_info.major > 2 else b
+...
+>>> try: from io import BytesIO
+... except ImportError: from StringIO import StringIO as BytesIO ...

 Signing an XML file